woohian/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+ #### User case: Rename tag

+**MSS**

+1. User requests to change tag
+2. AddressBook request for confirmation
+3. User agrees to change tag
+4. Addressbook changes the tag and indicate success use case ends

+**Extensions**
+1a. invalid tag entered
+>1a1.
+Addressbook shows and error message
+>use case ends

+2a.confirmation not acknowledged by user
+>use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.